-In 2015, we completed two human abuse liability trials and one intranasal bioavailability study, each of which generated data that we included in our 505(b)(2) NDA submission.
-We believe the data from these trials and study, together with the data from the tamper-resistant extraction studies we have completed, may allow us to obtain the FDA's Category 1, Category 2 and potentially Category 3 abuse-deterrent language in the KP201/APAP product label, if it is approved.
+In September 2014, we initiated two human abuse liability trials, each intended to generate data that we expect to include in our 505(b)(2) NDA submission.
+We believe the data from these trials, together with the data from the tamper-resistant extraction studies we are conducting, if the data is positive, will be instrumental in obtaining the FDA's Category 1, 2 and 3 abuse-deterrent language in the KP201/APAP product label, if it is approved.

-KP201.A01 Oral Human Abuse Liability Trial.
-This trial, which was conducted from August 2014 through January 2015, was intended to compare the pharmacodynamic, or drug likability, effects, exposure levels and safety of KP201/APAP compared to Norco after oral administration at four, eight and twelve tablet dosages.
+KP201/APAP Oral Human Abuse Liability Trial.
+The primary objective of this human abuse liability trial is to compare the pharmacodynamic, or drug likability, effects, exposure levels and safety of KP201/APAP compared to Norco after oral administration.
 Pharmacodynamics refers to the biochemical and physiological effects of a drug on the human body and the purpose of a drug likeability analysis is to assess how probable it is that the drug will be attractive to abusers.
-Randomized subjects received tablets of Norco (7.5 mg hydrocodone bitartrate/325 mg APAP), and an equivalent amount of KP201/APAP.
-This was a single-center, double-blind, active- and placebo-controlled, crossover trial.
-A total of 71 opioid-experienced nondependent volunteers enrolled in the trial and 62 of the 71 subjects completed it.
+This is a single-center, randomized, double-blind, active- and placebo-controlled, crossover trial.
+Sixty-three subjects completed the study.